• Menu

 One can still make out the outline of the Tower Drive-In.
 The ramp into the drive-in was reused for the current park.

 The Sulphur Springs Hotel and Apartment complex was later sold to the Tampa Greyhound Track in 1974; however, the hotel and shops continued to operate until 1975.
-The arcade was demolished in 1976 for additional parking space for the greyhound track and acres of land were acquired by the City of Tampa.
-Noted on the hotel’s entry in the Historic American Building Survey, the building was deemed “fair” at the time of its demolition.
+The arcade was demolished in 1976 to provide additional parking space for the greyhound track, and acres of land were acquired by the City of Tampa.
+As noted on the hotel’s entry in the Historic American Building Survey, the building was deemed “fair” at the time of its demolition.

 In 1989, the tower underwent restoration efforts.
 The restoration included pressure washing and the application of 150 gallons of “graffiti-proof paint,” generously donated by Sherwin-Williams Co., with labor contributions from Service Painting Corp.